richardloopez/PRISM_Protected-Region-Insertion-Suite-for-Modeling/README.md

 MODELLER generates its initial structure by averaging the coordinates of all provided templates.
 This creates a critical problem:

 - **The Problem**: When mixing an experimental PDB (e.g., residues 306-472) with a full-length AlphaFold model (e.g., 1-710), the 306-472 region will be averaged.
 Its coordinates will move (RMSD > 0), even if marked as "fixed" for later optimization.
 - **The Solution**: PRISM uses a "replication trick" to give overwhelming weight to the main template.
 By providing 100 or 1000 copies of the main PDB, its contribution to the average dominates, ensuring the experimental core's RMSD remains at 0.0.
-The tools/replicate_template.py script automates this process.
+The flag RSR_INI_PRECALCULATION helps with this process.

 ### 1.4.
 Experimental Flank Refinement